worldofgeese/garden/docs/reference/providers/local-kubernetes.md

         # Specify the nodeSelector constraints for each garden-util pod.
         nodeSelector:

+      # Specify annotations to apply to the Kubernetes service account used by kaniko.
+This can be useful to set up
+      # IRSA with in-cluster building.
+      serviceAccountAnnotations:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: